weiyilimm/tower-building-app/README.md

 The subjects users are interested in will be very clearly visible from the models of their buildings and the materials that can be applied to them.
 If someone were to unlock the space shuttle, that would mean they spent approxamtley 75 hours on Physics and Mathematics.
 Don't foget you can set the timer whilst you are revising, attending classes or anything else that contributes to your learning.

 ## Personal User Building
 This building will be made up of 4 towers and the user will be able to customise the wall and window colours for each as well as the height of each tower.
 The materials available will be the same as the subject specific buildings and will be unlocked at the same rate as the rest of the app.
 The tower heights will be changeable by the user, as will the shape of the tower.
-This allows the user to establish their own style right at the beginning of the game. <!--The heights of the tower will be limited based on their xp.
-The more xp someone has, the higher they can set their towers.-->
+This allows the user to establish their own style right at the beginning of the game.
+The heights of the tower will be limited based on their xp.
+The more xp someone has, the higher they can set their towers.
+The maximum height of the tower is 15 steps.
+Each step requires 1000xp.
+Therefore a user with 15,000xp can max out the height of their building

 ---